Campanula

 Bellflower

 The definitive bellflower, Campanulas melt your heart as they ring in the summer.
-The genus includes nearly 300 species, from dainty miniatures to stalwart uprights; we can’t resist including them in almost every garden design.
+The genus includes nearly 300 species, from exquisite miniatures to stalwart uprights; we can’t resist including them in almost every garden design.

 Highly touted by Graham Stuart Thomas, who once referred to it as “a picture of poise and beauty,” this vigorous, clump-forming Campanula hosts a multitude of imposing one-sided spires, packed with creamy white bells from top to bottom.
 Prominent calyces clasp 2 in. long, nodding blooms, which elegantly illuminate the handsome, long-petioled heart-shaped leaves below.